 If your office is scanning records into Ariba, EDMS, GCCR, or Workday, please see the University-wide policies.

 Our office has written a University-wide ARIBA scanning policy for your use.
-Every office is expected to follow this policy which allows you to dispose of any original paper source documents (as well as any departmental copies of the PDFs) as soon as they have been uploaded to ARIBA.
+Every office is expected to follow this policy which allows you to dispose of any original paper source documents (as well as any departmental copies of scanned images) as soon as they have been uploaded to ARIBA.

 For those of you with SNAP grants, the use of this policy eliminates the need to keep your own copies of SNAP grant-related financial records in your office.